Landlord-Tenant Laws Florida

 The penalty: actual damages or 3 mos rent, whichever is greater.

 If the Tenant is planning to withhold rent based on lack of repairs, they need to give the Landlord a written 7-day notice with an opportunity to cure the non-compliance.
 The repairs have to be part of the Landlord’s obligations to maintain the property.

 Lead-Based Paint Disclosure – for properties built before 1978

 Security Deposit Rules

-The Landlord is required to disclose if the security deposit if held in an interest bearing or non-interest bearing account, the name of the banking institution where the deposit is held and what is the interest rate if the account is in an interest bearing account.
+The Landlord is required to disclose if the security deposit is held in an interest-bearing or non-interest bearing account, the name of the banking institution where the deposit is held, and what is the interest rate if the account is in an interest-bearing account.

 There is a specific security deposit disclosure required in the lease.
 It’s already in our lease.